-The Crime Laboratory Assistant Director is ultimately responsible for assuring that the NCSBI Crime Laboratory Safety Program is implemented and maintained.
+The Crime Laboratory Director is ultimately responsible for assuring that the NCSBI Crime Laboratory Safety Program is implemented and maintained.
 Additional responsibilities are to include:

-- Representing the NCSBI Crime Laboratory at the DOJ Central Safety Committee meeting. - 2.
-Serve as ex officio chair of the NCSBI Crime Laboratory Safety Committee. - 3.
+- 1. Representing the NCSBI Crime Laboratory at the DOJ Central Safety Committee meeting or appointing a designee. - 2.
+Serving as ex officio chair of the NCSBI Crime Laboratory Safety Committee. - 3.
 Adopting a plan for disciplinary action as a corrective measure against employees who violate procedures in the safety program.